An objective function for order preserving hierarchical clustering

 \section{Introduction}

 Clustering is one of the oldest and most popular techniques for exploratory data analysis and classification, and methods for hierarchical clustering dates back almost a century.
-While clustering methods for graph based and other types of structured data are common, it is also common that the structure is lost during the clustering process; the clustering does not retain the structure of the original data.
-Alternatively, the methods that do retain the structure of the data are not easily combinable with a general notion of similarity to influence the order of the grouping of elements.
+While clustering methods for graphs and other types of structured data are common, it is also common that the structure is lost during the clustering process; the clustering does not retain the structure of the original data.
+Alternatively, the methods that do retain the structure of the data are not easily combinable with a general notion of similarity to influence the quality of the individual clusters.
 In this article, we show how to do order preserving hierarchical clustering for partially ordered data that is equipped with a measure of similarity between elements.